vistorian/vistorian.github.io/courses.md

 ### Info Session Zoom Link:
 Join our Zoom Meeting on Dec 9, 2021 05:00 PM London through the following link:[click here](https://ed-ac-uk.zoom.us/j/83741473017)
 Meeting ID: 837 4147 3017
-Meeting password will be sent to  registered participants.
-To attend this info session please sign-up for it through this [form link](https://forms.office.com/r/Wh019m3NNa)
+Meeting password: XXXXXXXXXXXXXXX

-## Registeration
+## Course Registeration
-* Registeration will open on _Thursday 9th December 2021 at 6 pm UK time_ after the info session and link will be provided here.
+* Registration link here: XXXXXXX.
+Registration may take between 5-15min.
 * Applicants who have their own data to visualize will be prioritized.
 * The course might be offered again in future.
 * By registering to the course you:
     * consent to the ethics form provided both here and in the registeration form.
-    * commit to attend to all 5 sessions.
+    * plan to attend to all 5 sessions.
     * ensure that you have read all of the key information mentioned above.

+## What to prepare before the course?
+* You should have a dataset that you want to visualize.
+Ideally, this data set is already formatted in some machine readable format such as a table in Excel or a CSV file.
+* We would ask each participant to prepare a 3min pitch to introduce themself to the other participants and the course organisers.
+Please prepare around 3 slides with the following information
+  * Your general background and research
+  * The data set you are working with (we acknowledge that you may not want to disclose too much information about this.
+In that case, keep this part short and high level)
+  * Any challenges you have faced working with the data set (e.g., previous tools you have used) and your specific research questions.

 ## Course Schedule

 1. Week (1) - **Network Data Preparation** _12th Jan 2022_, covers the following topics:
-    * Role of Visualizations in Networks’ Exploration
+    * Role of Visualizations in Network Exploration
-    * Set of exercises and hands-on experience on:
+    * Set of exercises and hands-on experience to help you defining what is the network in your data and what are your reserch questions:
         * What is your network about?
         * Your network's data model
-        * Creating your network tables
+        * Properly format your data tables
     * How to choose your exploration varaibles?

 2. Week (2) - **Data Shaping Techniques and Challenges** _19th Jan 2022_, covers the following topics: